 Marine professionals, researchers, and lawmakers alike are doing the hard and admirable work to support conservation efforts.

-If we do our part, abide by federal protections, and responsibly consider whale watching on our Cape Cod and Canadian vacations, we can create an environment for this population of majestic mammals to thrive, too.
+If we do our part, abide by federal protections, push for better regulations, and responsibly consider whale watching on our Cape Cod and Canadian vacations, we can create an environment for this population of majestic mammals to thrive, too.

 Header image courtesy of U.S. National Archives